Flex Cable or Custom Harness: Which Should You Use?

 Wire-to-board connector systems are a good alternative to flex ribbons when wiring paths get complicated.

-Here, the drawback is that the pin density tends to be lower and the density will be limited by the wire gauge.
-When power is needed, you will need smaller gauge wire, which also drives down the pin density.
+Here, the drawback is that the pin density tends to be lower, and the density will be limited by the wire gauge.
+When power is needed, you will need a smaller gauge wire, which also drives down the pin density.
 Still, there are many off-the-shelf options for the wire-to-board connector systems needed to build custom harnesses.

-Which is Best?
+Which Is Best?

 Flex cables